 How virtual credit cards work

-Virtual credit cards (VCC) are a payment option we offer to streamline the booking process for guests.
+Virtual credit cards (VCC) are one of the payment options we offer to streamline the booking process for your guests.
 If guests choose to pay online, they can do so using their preferred payment method.
 We then load that payment onto a VCC that you can charge like a regular credit card.
-VCCs are available to all partners in countries that have Payments Service by Booking.com.
+VCCs are available to all partners in countries where Payments by Booking.com is available.

-- You’ll receive payments from your VCC on the Extranet.
+- You’ll receive payments from your VCC in the extranet.
 We’ll send you a notification email along with the activation date.

-- Based on the activation date, you can enter the VCC details in your point of sale (POS) system and charge it the same way you would any other credit card for payment.
+- Based on the activation date, you can enter the VCC details in your point of sale (POS) system and charge the VCC the same way you would any other credit card to receive your payment.

-- You can see all activated VCCs on the Reservations page, or by clicking Finance, then Virtual cards management – here, you can also see a list of all VCCs to charge or refund.
+- You can see all activated VCCs on the Reservations page, as well as on the Virtual cards management page, where you’ll also see all VCCs that still need to be charged or refunded.

 - Every new VCC you receive will be activated according to the reservation policy.
 For non-refundable bookings, this is the same date as the booking date.
-For all other reservations, you can charge the VCC when the reservation becomes at least 90% non-refundable as long as you’re eligible for the early VCC activation feature.
-Otherwise, you’ll be able to charge one day after check-in.
+For all other reservations, you can charge the VCC when the reservation becomes at least 90% non-refundable, provided you’re eligible for the early VCC activation feature.
+Otherwise you’ll be able to charge it one day after check in.

 - You can charge a VCC multiple times until it has zero balance left.